 Kanawha County Man Sentenced to Prison for Federal Drug Crime

-HUNTINGTON, W.Va. – George Michael Thayer, 52, of St. Albans, was sentenced today to four years and four months in prison, to be followed by three years of supervised release, for possession with intent to distribute a quantity of oxycodone.
+CHARLESTON, W.Va. – Jamie Edward Smith, 36, of Montgomery, was sentenced today to seven years and 10 months in prison, to be followed by three years of supervised release, for distributing methamphetamine and violating his supervised release.

-United States Attorney Will Thompson made the announcement and commended the investigative work of the West Virginia State Police and the assistance provided by the Drug Enforcement Administration (DEA) Mid-Atlantic Laboratory.
+United States Attorney Will Thompson made the announcement and commended the investigative work of the Metropolitan Drug Enforcement Network Team (MDENT).

-United States District Judge Robert C. Chambers imposed the sentence.
-Assistant United States Attorney Courtney L. Finney prosecuted the case.
+Senior United States District Judge John T. Copenhaver, Jr. imposed the sentence.
+Assistant United States Attorney Nowles Heinrich prosecuted the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case No. 2:22-cr-195.